Homogenization and operator estimates for Steklov problems in perforated domains: Problem setting

-Let $r\ie$ and $\wt r\ie$ be the inner and the outer radii of the set $\Gamma\ie$, i.e., the radius of the largest ball contained in $\Gamma\ie$ and the radius of the smallest ball containing it, respectively.
-We assume that the following holds:
+Next, we introduce a family of domains, each of which will accommodate a hole.
+For any fixed $\eps>0$, let $\{\Gamma\ie\}_{i\in\I\e}$ be a family open sets in $\R^n$, $n\ge 2$; here the index set $\I\e $ is either finite or countable.
+We assume that

-A natural example of a family $\{\Gamma\ie,\ i\in\Z\e\}$ satisfying \eqref{Gamma:cond:1} is given by a \emph{Voronoi tessellation} generated by some countable set of points $\mathcal{P}\e $, see Figure~\ref{fig1}, left-hand picture.
-It is well-known that each cell of a Voronoi tessellation is a convex polytope.
-We define
+Let $r\ie$ and $\wt r\ie$ be the inner and the outer radii of $\Gamma\ie$, i.e., the radius of the largest ball contained in $\Gamma\ie$ and the radius of the smallest ball containing it, respectively.
+We denote